antimatterhq/sigma-converter/README.md

 # pySigma databricks Backend

 This is the databricks backend for pySigma.
-It provides the package `sigma.backends.databricks` with the `DatabricksSigmaBackend` class.
+It provides the package `sigma.backends.databricks` with the `DatabricksBackend` class.
-Further, it contains the following processing pipelines in `sigma.pipelines.databricks_sigma`:
+Further, it contains the following processing pipelines in `sigma.pipelines.databricks`:

 * pipeline1: purpose
 * pipeline2: purpose